 - The whole route there and back took us about 4 hours.

 WHERE TO EAT IN VALBONE?

-We visited this place on weekend and because of that it was quite busy during lunch time and some dishes were sold out.
-Still we didn’t had to wait very long for our order.
-For vegetarians there were are at least 2-3 vegetarian dishes (very tasty vegetable soup, grilled vegetables, cheese from the oven).
+We visited this place on weekend and because of that it was quite busy during lunchtime and some dishes were sold out.
+Still, we didn’t have to wait very long for our order.
+For vegetarians, there were are at least 2-3 vegetarian dishes (very tasty vegetable soup, grilled vegetables, cheese from the oven).
 It wasn’t super cheap but the prices for such a nice place were affordable.
-However the best thing about this restaurant was the surrounding.
+However, the best thing about this restaurant was the surrounding.
 Hotel Margjeka is located in a clearing next to the mountains, where cows and horses graze.
 It’s also a great place for a small photo session.

 The second place I can recommend is Bar Restorant- Hotel “Natyra”.
 We only ate a simple breakfast there, but everything was exceptionally good.

 In Valbone there are many places with accommodation.
 Most of them are rather simple rooms in local homes.
 The price for a bed in a basic 3-4 person room at the beginning of May 2019 was around 10-12 EUR.
 In some places, breakfast was included in the price.
 In the places we checked usually there was hot water, but it’s better to ask about that in advance.